t1st3/generator-amd/README.md

-Finally, once you have generated your AMD module skeleton, you can build the minified files and the example with Grunt:
+Finally, once you have generated your AMD module skeleton, you can build the minified files, the documentation and the example with Grunt:

 ```
 $ grunt build